atwillmore/Covid19-Hackathon/README.md

 Who needs extra staff or volunteers?
 Which hospitals need supplies like masks or gloves?

-This information would be input into some database and reflect real time updates in the dashboard.
+This information would be input into some database and be reflected in real time updates in the dashboard.